 The information in this article applies to:

-I downloaded my copy of Chief Architect rather than purchase the product on DVD, but I'd like to save a copy of the installer in case I need it.
+I downloaded my copy of Chief Architect and I'd like to save a copy of the installer in case I need it.
 How can I do this?

 Making a backup copy of downloaded data like a program installer is a good idea because online vendors will rarely make a download available indefinitely.